VaradCodes31/fsdl1/README.md

-This is Assignment 5 - Creation of Student Portfolio Website using React
+This is Assignment 4 - PHP and MySQL